by Trevor

 Andrew's reply:

 I don't mean to be negative and to put you off but car insurance in Italy is bureaucratic, expensive and to be really honest it is a real rip-off.
+Especially if you are a foreigner/ You are guaranteed to be treated like a second class citizen.
 Insurance anywhere is rarely pleasant but in Italy it is almost certainly worse than wherever you lived before.

 The big Italian insurance companies, most notably those like AXA Assicurazione and SARA Assicurazzione, have had things to themselves for decades and the prices reflect this.